Reni-Yeno-H/Reni-Yeno-H.github.io/README.md

 # ReniBakeryWebPage
-CISC 3140 project of creating a webpage from scratch using HTML, CSS, and Javascript.
+This is a CISC 3140 web development project made from scratch using HTML, CSS, and Vanilla JS.

-## To visit my website, click [here](https://reni-yeno-h.github.io/ReniBakeryWebPage/).
+## To "buy" or browse from my website, click [here](https://reni-yeno-h.github.io/ReniBakeryWebPage/).